 Greek villages, archaeological sites and delicious cuisine, Greece has a great culture and can be visited outside of summer.
 Visit Athens, the Peloponnese or head to one of the islands to experience true Greek hospitality whilst enjoying some blue, sunny days.

-I've even been escaping to the nearby islands on the weekends and on the beach in October.
-The ferries have a limited service in the winter months but some of the larger islands have their own airports so you could fly into Crete for some winter sun or come to Athens like me, and take a short ferry ride to the groups of islands nearby.
+The ferries do have a limited service in the winter months but some of the larger islands have their own airports so you could fly into Crete for some winter sun or visit Athens first and then take a short ferry ride to the groups of islands nearby. * Read my Solo Travel in Greece guide

 * Average temperatures for November/December: 14 to 18 degrees Celsius (for Athens)